temporalio/documentation/docs/cluster-deployment-guide.md

 :::note

-If the retention period isn't set, it defaults to 2 days.
+If the retention period isn't set, it defaults to two days.
-The minimum retention period is 1 day.
+The minimum retention period is one day.
 The maximum retention period is 30 days.

 Setting the retention period to 0 results in the error _A valid retention period is not set on request_.